Python decorators#

 - manually update

-class DecoratorClass1: def __init__(self, decorator_param: str): self.decorator_param = decorator_param def __call__(self, func): def wrapper(original_param): """Wrapper Doc""" return func(original_param) + self.decorator_param # Manually update metadata wrapper.__doc__ = func.__doc__ wrapper.__name__ = func.__name__ return wrapper
+class DecoratorClass1: def __init__(self, decorator_param: str): self.decorator_param = decorator_param def __call__(self, func): def wrapper(original_param): """Wrapper Doc""" return func(original_param) + self.decorator_param # Manually update metadata wrapper.__doc__ = func.__doc__ wrapper.__name__ = func.__name__ return wrapper - use python built-in

 wrapper